cwncyberinc/FBCTF/FAQ.md

 * Organize a competition.
 This can be with as few as two participants and up to several thousand.
 Players can participate in-person, online, or a combination of the two.
 * Follow the setup instructions in GitHub repo to spin up the platform infrastructure.
-* Enter challenges into Admin Panel
+* Enter challenges into Admin Panel.
+For a step-by-step guide, please see the "demo_levels" file in this repo.
 * Register participants in teams
 * Hack away!

 ## How do I access the private repo of challenges?

 To make hosting CTFs as easy as possible, we've released a small private repository of challenges used at previous events as well as those submitted by outside contributors.
 This repo includes challenges on reverse-engineering, forensics, web application security, cryptology, and basic system administration, all focused primarily on collegiate competitors.
 If you’re an organizer and would like access to this repo, please email ctf@fb.com with your Github username and background on the event.

+For samples of challenges and quizzes, please see the "demo_levels" file in this repository.